 And whilst there may be several weeks or months forewarning of some situations above, it can still blindside resulting in fear based knee jerk hiring.

 We are all going be blindsided at some stage.
 But you can cushion the blows and response frameworks if a platform of attraction has been built and maintained.
 The first step is a mindset flip to acknowledge that the best time to keep the foot on the marketing and brand peddle is during the super cosy times.

 It is always easier to say ‘thank you but I don’t have capacity right now’ .
 Or have to scramble to replace a staff member.
 Knee jerk reactions and poor decision making is rife during stressful times with a multiplying effect.

-And how you communicate you are busy may harm your business as 9Rok advises in the long run.
+And how you communicate you are busy may harm your business in the long run.
+If you give a sense of not being able to take on new opportunities that message will remain in peoples minds.
+Always give an opportunity to explore and refer.
 Give context as to why you are so busy with a positive message to ensure you don’t appear unapproachable and disinterested.

 Client Attraction Tips

 - LinkedIn is the largest and most effective business platform for professionals with 10million Australian members.
 So it deserves top priority to build, maintain business and personal brands and networks.
 Have profiles that are on brand, powerful and inspirational.
 Curate and share high quality content that educates, informs and raises the business value proposition.
 Be consistent, purposeful and encourage your market with generosity.